 Agricultural activity, in the fields if not the orchards, was at a minimum when we arrived in Yuma in the dead of summer.
 Planting on a grand scale commenced in September.
-On fields level as pool tables, there was machine-made ridge after perfect ridge of finely-granulated soils irrigated by sprinklers spewing Colorado River water; other fields were flood irrigated.
+On fields level as pool tables, there was machine-sculpted ridge after perfect ridge of finely-granulated soils irrigated by sprinklers spewing Colorado River water; other fields were flood irrigated.
 Soon these acreages were bright green with lettuce and dull-green with cauliflower.
-Meanwhile, wagons piled high with colorful lemons and limes trundled along Yuma’s streets and avenues, their occasionally dribbled fruits ornamenting the roadsides.
+Meanwhile, wagons piled high with colorful lemons and limes trundled along Yuma’s streets and avenues, their occasionally spilled fruits ornamenting the roadsides.

 My culinary preference pointed me particularly to the Romaine lettuce harvest.
 A harvesting machine―basically a wheeled, self-propelled, slowly-moving workbench that extended over a dozen rows or so―combed over the fields as the lechugeros―“lettuce people”―cut and boxed heads of Romaine, then delivered the boxes by conveyor belt to a shadowing tractor-drawn wagon.
 Lechugeros in Yuma County numbered as many as 40 thousand between the months of October and March.